Alice Palmer (politician): 1995 U.S. House campaign

 In July 1995, seven months after launching an exploratory fundraising committee for a U.S. congressional run, Palmer announced she would run to replace U.S. Representative Mel Reynolds who was then under indictment for sex crimes.
 She also said that she would not seek reelection to the Illinois State Senate in 1996.
 Shortly afterward, Barack Obama, who had never held political office to-date, launched his campaign committee for Palmer's Illinois State Senate seat.

 Following Reynolds' conviction and resignation from the U.S. House in August 1995, a special election primary was set for November 1995 to replace Reynolds.
 In September 1995, Palmer supporters held a press conference asking other announced and rumored candidates to drop out to allow Palmer to run in the special primary without opposition.

 On September 19, 1995, Barack Obama formally announced his candidacy for the state senate, with Palmer introducing and endorsing Obama as her successor, according to multiple accounts.
 According to The New Yorker, Palmer's endorsement "brought with it two organizational assets: local operators and local activists".

 On November 28, 1995, after finishing a distant third behind Jesse Jackson, Jr. in the primary to replace Reynolds, Palmer remarked that she still would not seek re-election to the state senate.
 However, Palmer changed her mind and filed nominating petitions with 1,580 signatures on December 18, 1995, the last day for filing.
 That day, Obama told the Chicago Tribune, "I am disappointed that she's decided to go back on her word to me."

-In early-January 1996, Obama challenged Palmer's petitions and those of the three other prospective Democratic candidates.
+In early January 1996, Obama challenged Palmer's petitions and those of the three other prospective Democratic candidates.
 Nearly two-thirds of the signatures on Palmer's petitions were found to be invalid, leaving her almost 200 signatures short of the required 757 signatures of registered voters residing in the Illinois Senate district.

 None of the other three prospective candidates had the required number of valid signatures.
 As a result, Obama, who had filed nominating petitions with over 3,000 signatures on the first filing day, appeared alone on the ballot for the March 16 Democratic primary.
-For all intents and purposes, this assured him of election in this heavily Democratic district.
+This assured him of election in this heavily Democratic district.
 He easily defeated the Republican and Harold Washington Party candidates in the November general election.
 In a 2007 interview with the Chicago Tribune, Obama said that the challenges were justified by obvious flaws in the signature sheets.

 Later career

-After leaving public office, Palmer became an Associate Professor in the College of Urban Planning and Public Affairs at the University of Illinois at Chicago, and she was a special assistant to the president of the university before retiring.
+After leaving public office, Palmer became an associate professor in the College of Urban Planning and Public Affairs at the University of Illinois at Chicago, and she was a special assistant to the president of the university before retiring.

 Palmer endorsed Hillary Clinton during the 2008 Democratic Party presidential primaries.
 She was reportedly a key supporter of Danny Davis in his 2011 run for mayor of Chicago against Rahm Emanuel.

+Death

+Palmer died on May 25, 2023, at the age of 83.